 - Higher wind speeds can blow you off your feet and make it difficult to walk.

-- Cold temperatures can heighten the risk of hypothermia or frostbite.
+- Cold temperatures and wind chill can heighten the risk of hypothermia or frostbite.

 - The change of surface from dirt to boulder fields increases the chance of lower leg injuries.